joan-MO/nodepop-frontend/README.md

 1. sparrest.js repository downloaded
 2. copy and paste db.json of folder nodepop-frontend into sparrest.js folder repository
+3. copy and paste folder public of folder nodepop-frontend into sparrest.js folder repository
-2. Postman to test the api of sparrest
+4. Postman to test the api of sparrest
-3. Open the page https://github.com/typicode/json-server to know the different options that you can to do with the api backend.
+5. Open the page https://github.com/typicode/json-server to know the different options that you can to do with the api backend.

 ### Metodologies
 - Refactoring